The Masked Singer (German TV series): Panelists and host

 Since the first season, host of the show is Matthias Opdenhövel.
 In the first two seasons, the permanent panel has consisted of TV presenter Ruth Moschner.
 In the first season, the other two panelists were actor Collien Ulmen-Fernandes and singer Max Giesinger.
-In the second season, was singer Rea Garvey, replacing Ulmen-Fernandes and Giesinger.
-In the third season the panelist included comedian Bülent Ceylan and TV presenter Sonja Zietlow.
-In the fourth season, Moschner and Garvey returned in the panel.
+In the second season, singer Rea Garvey, replaced Ulmen-Fernandes and Giesinger.
+In the third season the panelists included comedian Bülent Ceylan and TV presenter Sonja Zietlow.
+In the fourth season, Moschner and Garvey returned to the panel.
 The fifth season, Moschner was her fourth time and Garvey was his third time, as the main panelists.
 Also in the sixth season, Moschner and Garvey were the main panelists.
 Thore Schölermann acted as guest host for the first episode of the sixth season after Opdenhövel tested positive for COVID-19.
 In the seventh season, Moschner was only the main panelist and in the eighth season, Garvey returned as main panelist alongside Moschner.

-Every live episode also features guest panelists that appear as the fourth (season 1) or third (seasons 2-6, since season 8) or second and third (season 7) panelist on the series — occasionally for multiple episodes.
+In the ninth season, Moschner returned as main panelist, with Álvaro Soler (episodes 1-3) and Rick Kavanian (episodes 4-6) as new main panelists, replacing Garvey.
+In the tenth season, Kavanian returned as main panelist, with new member Palina Rojinski.
+Rojinski returned for the eleventh season, with Garvey returning after a two season hiatus.
+On the twelfth season Chris Tall and Verona Pooth are the main panelists.